DEFRA/btms-gateway/README.md

 - Install the .NET 9 SDK installed
 - Ensure you have NSLookup and Dig available on your machine if you wish to execute the Health Checks locally
+- This project reference Nuget packages that are hosted in Github.
+In order for the build to access these packages you will need to configure a PAT token that gives you access to the Github Nuget.
+  - Create a Github PAT token for your account and configure it in the .env file.
+See .env.example file for an example of how your .env file should look
 - Install Docker
-  - Run the following Docker Compose to set up locally running queues for testing
+  - Run the following Docker Compose to set up locally running queues, wiremock instance for testing as well as the Gateway application itself
   ```bash
   docker compose -f compose.yml up -d
   ```